tgh499/20_newsgroups_1d_convolution/ReadMe.md

 ![Accuracy for different perplexities of t-SNE.
 Also shows how our feature embedding method achieved superior resutls using Euclidean and JS distance metrics.](20ng_accuracy.png)

 **Figure**: Accuracy for different perplexities of t-SNE using the transformed 20Newsgroups dataset.
 Also shows how our feature embedding method achieved superior results using Euclidean and JS distance metrics.
+Please note that the results found for 20Newsgroups dataset  do not strip the  metadata.
+That is very similar to explicitly telling the classifer how to classify.
+In these experiments, metadata (headers, footers, quotes) have been removed.

 **Purpose of this Project**
 This project is to prove the efficacy of the feature embedding method we developed.
 CNN performs exceptionally well with image data, sometimes the performance even surpasses human levels.
 For non-image data, their performances are not as impressive.
 As humans, we intuitively understand what is an image and what is not.
 If we take a non-image dataset, and scale/transform the samplet to make them look like images, there is a higher chance that the image will look like noise.
 So just scaling and transforming non-image data does not work.
 Natural images have shapes.
 We can think of the shapes as a collection of local structures (think about the nose and the eyes in the image of a human face).
 Using the feature embedding method, we try to transform, scale ***and also*** reorganize the features so that non-image data now contain local structures similar to natural images.
 Since CNN (ConvNet) take advantage of features in a neighborhood (while using the sliding windows and learning the weights), new newly organized features of non-image data samples are expected to show better performance.